-The BIOS (basic input/output system) contains important information used to configure the hardware and system software settings.
+The Basic Input/Output System (BIOS) contains important information used to configure the hardware and system software settings.
 Your computer reads the BIOS when it first starts up, before it loads the operating system.

-Your computer's BIOS includes a built-in setup utility called Insyde Software SCU (system configuration utility).
-It can be started shortly after you turn the computer on, by pressing the F2 key during POST.
+Your computer's BIOS includes a built-in setup utility called Phoenix Software System Configuration Utility (SCU).
+It can be started shortly after you turn the computer on, by pressing the F2 key during Power-On Self Test (POST).

-The BIOS setup utility displays summary information on your computer, its devices, processor and memory.
+The BIOS Setup Utility displays summary information on your computer, its devices, processor and memory.